MengtengWang/MengtengWang.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Finance and Economics, University of Warwick, 2030 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Economics, University of Wisconsin-Madison, 2024
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Finance, Zhejiang University, 2022

 Work experience
 ======